-Making sure your wedding suit is perfect is so important.
+Making sure your tailored wedding suit is perfect is so important.
 It’s your chance to wow your bride and guests and start married life in style.
-We take you through our top 10 wedding suit trends for 2021….
+We take you through our top 9 bespoke wedding suit trends for 2023….

-So, if you’re getting married and need some suitable inspiration.
-We’ve got your complete guide here from the 10 top wedding trends for 2021 to how to wear your suit.
+If you’re a man getting married and need some suitable inspiration.
+We’ve got your complete guide here from the 9 top wedding trends for 2023 to how to wear your suit.

 When choosing a tailored, wedding suit, it’s wise to take the following into consideration: